qmacro/managed-associations-in-cap/flow.md

 ## Add the Authors entity inside the service

-ZZ Add another entity specification within the service, for Authors, so that `srv/main.cds` now looks like this:
+👉 Add another entity specification within the service, for Authors, so that `srv/main.cds` now looks like this:

 ```cds
 using bookshop from '../db/schema';